The things that I know could fit in a minuscule box

 The view down the hill to the airport, drifting with hawks

-The old soreness he nursed while strutting himself as hot stuff.
+The old soreness he nursed while strutting himself as hot

 The things that I know could fit in a mildewing box.